the Hampton Heads

-The boys row on the Molesey stretch of the the River Thames which is just a short run from the school.
+The boys row on the Molesey stretch of the River Thames which is just a short run from the School.
 Our facilities are outstanding with a superb boathouse and impressive fleet of boats.

-The school has a dedicated coaching team headed by its own, full time Director of Rowing, Colin Greenaway, a former international athelete and Junior International Coach for the Great Britain Team.
+The School has a dedicated coaching team headed by its own, full time Director of Rowing, Colin Greenaway, a former international athlete and Junior International Coach for the Great Britain Team.

 Pupils begin learning the discipline in the Third Year when they will be taught to scull.
 The emphasis is on enjoyment and watermanship.